PortaltechGithub/microtime/README.md

 ## Contributing

-We welcome everyone to contribute to Microtime.
+You're welcome to contribute to Microtime.
 Below are some of the things that you can do to contribute.

 - [Fork the repository](https://github.com/kairichter/microtime/fork) and [request a pull](https://github.com/kairichter/microtime/pulls) to the [develop](https://github.com/kairichter/microtime/tree/develop) branch.
 - Submit [bug reports or feature requests](https://github.com/kairichter/microtime/issues) to GitHub.